-In our series so far, we’ve demonstrated that existing wireless technology can easily meet performance requirements for time-critical industrial applications.
+Over the course of this series, we have demonstrated the ways in which existing wireless technology and methods can be applied to meet the strict performance requirements of time-critical industrial applications.
 That said, hurdles still remain regarding a key Industry 4.0 use case – flexible, reconfigurable shop floors enabled by mobile stations.
-Can existing methods provide these mobile stations with a stable, real-time connection over their entire operations area?
+Can existing wireless techniques provide these mobile stations with a stable real-time connection over their entire operations area?

-Currently, the two most popular techniques to ensure wireless coverage are roaming and mesh networks.
+Currently, the two most popular methods to ensure wireless coverage over a wide area are roaming and mesh networks.
 This entry will analyze both methods and explain why roaming is the ideal solution for industrial automation.

 Mesh Networks: A Clever Technique that Overuses Wireless Resources

-A mesh Wi-Fi network can also increase its coverage area with the number of stations added.
+A mesh network can also increase its coverage area with the number of stations added.
 A baseline coverage area of 20m can increase to 100m simply by adding five new stations in strategic locations.
-This solution is highly flexible and versatile as all stations can both send and receive packets.
+This solution is highly flexible and versatile, as all stations are transceivers that can both send and receive data packets.

 A mesh network comprised of AGVs, forklifts and a human operator (master)

-Mesh networks also struggle to guarantee constant service, especially when wireless stations are mobile.
-Consider automated guided vehicles (AGVs), which often operate in large shop floors with many obstacles between them and the central control unit (CCU) - typically a worker with a control tablet.
-While a high number of AGVs would increase the network’s coverage, all units could still end up in a single area out of range of the CCU, triggering an emergency stop.
-The CCU-holding worker must then walk over and reactivate them manually.
+Mesh networks also struggle to guarantee unbroken service, especially when wireless stations are mobile.
+Consider automated guided vehicles (AGVs), which typically operate in large shop floors with many obstacles between them and the Central Control Unit (CCU) - typically a worker with a control tablet.
+While a large number of AGVs would increase the network’s coverage, they could all still find themselves bunched up out of range of the CCU, triggering an emergency stop.
+The CCU-holding worker would then have to walk over and reactivate them manually.
 It goes without saying that a setup with this kind of productivity risk is unsuitable for time-critical industrial requirements.

 All mobile stations have accidentally moved out of range of the CCU (the operator)

-These two key disadvantages – compounding “hop” latency and unpredictable connections – make mesh networks unsuitable for wireless automation, therefore other methods must be explored.
+These two key disadvantages – compounding “hop” latency and unpredictable connections – render mesh networks unsuitable for wireless automation.
+Other methods must be explored.

 Roaming: A Proven Solution for Wireless Automation

-Roaming, by definition, is a signal packet being “handed over” from one network to another.
+Roaming is defined by a signal packet being “passed” from one network to another.
 To the average consumer, roaming often refers to mobile phone service beyond the standard coverage area of a service provider, often while travelling abroad or in sparsely populated areas.
-To provide a seamless user experience, handovers must be imperceptible (typically around 50ms), made possible through strategic placement of signal tower base stations.
-These signal towers make up what is known as a backbone network - unmoving, predictable wireless stations providing reliable coverage to unpredictable mobile nodes.
-This same principle can be applied to wireless industrial networks.
+To provide a seamless user experience, handovers must be imperceptible (typically around 50ms), which is made possible through strategic placement of signal tower base stations.
+These signal towers comprise what is known as a backbone network - predictable, immobile wireless nodes providing reliable coverage to unpredictable mobile nodes.
+This principle can also be applied to wireless industrial networks.

-Roaming-capable wireless networks have yet to be deployed in factory production processes.
-While 5G, falling under the Ultra-Reliable Low-Latency Communications (URLLC) umbrella, is developing industrial wireless solutions for this exact purpose, a long wait remains before the necessary infrastructure and retrofits are in place.
-Thankfully, existing non-cellular wireless technologies (such as WLANs) can easily meet wireless automation’s requirements, with little to no overhauls in existing infrastructure.
+Roaming-capable wireless networks have yet to be deployed in factory floors.
+While 5G, falling under the Ultra-Reliable Low-Latency Communications (URLLC) umbrella, is developing industrial wireless solutions for this exact purpose, a long wait remains before the required infrastructure and retrofits are in place.
+Thankfully, existing non-cellular technologies such as Wireless Local Area Networks (WLANs) can easily meet wireless manufacturing requirements, with little to no overhauls in existing infrastructure.

 In the context of wireless automation, a backbone network is comprised of non-mobile wireless access points (routers) connected – usually by cable – to the network CCU.
 A strategically placed backbone network can easily cover all corners of a shop floor, providing uninterrupted service to all mobile stations (AGVs, untethered robotic arms, autonomous forklifts, etc.).
-These mobile stations continuously evaluate signal strength of their current and adjacent subnetworks, roaming between subnetworks when necessary to optimize performance.
+These mobile stations continuously evaluate the signal strength of their current and adjacent subnetworks, roaming between subnetworks as necessary to optimize latency.

 Real-time, low-latency handovers between backbone subnetworks is the second piece of the wireless automation puzzle.
-To achieve this level of performance, one of two intelligent mechanisms must be implemented: application-driven or network-driven decisions.
+To achieve this level of performance, one of two intelligent mechanisms must be employed: application-driven or network-driven decisions.

-Application-driven decisions provide centralized network management control.
-This means that the network CCU can determine the optimal signal a mobile station can roam to and the optimal time of the handover itself.
-Handovers are determined based on both the mobile device’s location (detected by an internal or external positioning system) and the network’s deployment plan.
-This precise control comes at the cost of latency, especially in larger and more complex industrial networks with more nodes.
+Application-driven decisions allow for centralized network management.
+This means that the network's CCU can determine both the optimal signal a mobile station can roam to and the optimal time of the handover itself.
+Handovers are determined based on both the mobile station’s location (detected by an internal or external positioning system) and the network’s deployment plan.
+This precise control comes at the cost of latency, however, especially in larger and more complex industrial networks with more nodes.
 As shown in the OSI (Open Systems Interconnection) graph below, an application-driven handover request to the CCU must pass from the Application Layer (Layer 7) to the Physical Layer (Layer 1) and back again - the entire span of the OSI model.
-Compounding the issue is that each OSI layer runs on a unique protocol and requires a unique translation.
+Compounding the issue is that each OSI layer runs on a unique protocol and requires a unique translation for the request.

-Ultimately, both application and network-drive decisions feature unique strengths and weaknesses and employing one over the other hinges on a use case’s complexity and performance requirements.
-Regardless, automation use cases involving mobile stations must ensure that all handovers occur within the application’s set latency, to avoid triggering an emergency stop.
+Ultimately, the decision to employ application or network-driven decision-making hinges on a use case’s complexity and performance requirements.
+In either case, automation applications involving mobile stations must ensure that all handovers occur within the threshold of the application’s set latency, to avoid triggering an emergency stop.